codema-dev/codema-dev.github.io/_posts/2021-09-07-district-heating-viability-map-v2.md

 ## Caveats

-- Public Sector Building demand isn't included as it currently isn't possible to locate all buildings within Small Areas as the data is at postcode level
+- Public Sector Building demand isn't included as it currently isn't possible to locate all buildings within Small Areas as the data is at postcode level.
 - Buildings with floor areas much larger than expected for the use type were removed.
-See [benchmarks.csv]({{ benchmarks_csv }}) for benchmark properties.
 - Process heat >100°C is not included in these maps.
 We can have a seperate map showing the process heat hot spots.

 ## Assumptions